 Hip and knee replacements are some of the most common surgeries performed in the United States, and can help people regain mobility and reduce pain in their joints.
 These surgeries have become more and more popular in the past couple decades.
 Between 2000 and 2010, the number of hip replacements performed in the United States more than doubled, and knee replacements were among the top 5 most common inpatient procedures among adults.
 These numbers are only expected to rise as medical device companies continue to introduce new implants to the market.

 Like all surgeries, hip and knee replacements carry certain risks, and people undergoing these types of procedures should be aware of the potential complications that could occur.
 Some of these risks are inherent in all surgeries, while other risks may be due to the type of implant the surgeon uses to replace the joint.
-Hip and knee implants can be made from a number of different materials, and some implants can increase a person’s risk for complications more than others.
+Hip and knee implants can be made from a number of different materials, and some implants can increase a person’s risk for complications more than others, especially if the patient experiences implant failure.

 Hip and knee replacements are most common in adults aged 45 and older, and doctors take into account a person’s overall health when determining whether or not surgery is the best option.
 Implants typically last about 15 to 20 years, and surgeries to replace worn implants are riskier and usually have worse outcomes than the first surgery.